rschireman/portfolio/README.md

 ## Experience

+### Data Analyst | ATI Materials

+-	Automated production part reporting with Python, reducing reporting time by 80 % and increasing accuracy, enabling faster decision-making, and improving overall operational efficiency.
+-	Designed and implemented data pipelines to integrate and process data from multiple sources, enhancing data accessibility for analytics.
+-	Collaborated with cross-functional teams to translate business requirements into data models, driving successful project outcomes.
+-	Developed comprehensive reports and dashboards that facilitated informed decision-making among stakeholders, promoting a data-driven culture.

 ### Graduate Research Assistant | University of Vermont

 - Developed and implemented predictive machine learning models to accurately predict vibrational properties of